 It is the policy of Pepperdine University to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local regulations regarding students and applicants with disabilities.
 Pursuant to these laws, no qualified individual with a disability shall unlawfully be denied access to or participation in any services, programs, or activities of Pepperdine University.
-Faculty are expected to make reasonable accomodations to accomodate students with disabilities.
-The Disability Services Office (DSO) is provide to support faculty as it helps to maintain an environment that guarantees students with disabilities full access to all University educational programs, activities, and facilities.
+Faculty are expected to make reasonable accommodations to accommodate students with disabilities.
+The Office of Student Accessibility is provide to support faculty as it helps to maintain an environment that guarantees students with disabilities full access to all University educational programs, activities, and facilities.
 All services through the DSO are kept strictly confidential.

-The complte University policy for accomodating students and applicants with disabilities is found at http://www.pepperdine.edu/disabilityservices/university-policy/.
+The complete University policy for accommodating students and applicants with disabilities is found at http://www.pepperdine.edu/student-accessibility/university-policy/.

-Information specifc to faculty may be found on the DSO web site at http://www.pepperdine.edu/disabilityservices/faculty/.
+Information specific to faculty may be found on the Office of Student Accessibility web site at http://www.pepperdine.edu/student-accessibility/faculty/.